SrTrace/YC-Project-NextJs/README.md

 <h3 align="center">Startup Directory Platform</h3>

    <div align="center">
-     "I am following this project step by step using the tutorial on the <a href='https://www.youtube.com/@javascriptmastery/videos' target='_blank'><b>JavaScript Mastery</b></a> YouTube channel.
+     "I am following this project step by step using the tutorial on the <b>JavaScript Mastery</b> YouTube channel.
 The goal is to understand Next.js concepts. 😊"
     </div>
 </div>